-The team considered the impact of this change on the duration of the course and looked for any evidence that students were entering clinical training via either pathway without having sufficient time to lay the necessary foundation of biomedical knowledge and basic clinical skills.
-No such evidence was forthcoming, but the team did note that there was widespread dissatisfaction amongst students, staff and other stakeholders that clinical context, basic clinical skills development, and the commencement of professional identity formation were largely absent from MDY1, having been moved to MDY2.
+The Committee considered the impact of this change on the duration of the course and looked for any evidence that students were entering clinical training via either pathway without having sufficient time to lay the necessary foundation of biomedical knowledge and basic clinical skills.
+No such evidence was forthcoming, but the team did note that there was widespread dissatisfaction amongst students, staff and other stakeholders that clinical context, basic clinical skills development, and the commencement of professional identity formation were largely absent from the first year of the medical program (MDY1), having been moved to MDY2.